-Welcome to the third First Lines Given!
+Welcome to First Lines Given!
 If that sentence confuses you, here's a link to where I explain what this is.
 Today's first line is by Ann Harrison-Barnes!
 (Happy early birthday, Ann!)
 She said: Such a sweet one!
 I rarely see snow, so I don't write about it often.
-Anyways, here's the result: On … Continue reading First lines given – #3
+Anyways, here's the result: On a cold … Continue reading First lines given – #3

 So, I watch Ted Talks from time to time.
 One of them caught my eye recently, and I decided to share it with y'all.
 It's called "The danger of a single story" by Chimamanda Ngozi Adichie.
 Towards the beginning, she mentions how: "All my characters were white and blue-eyed.
 They played in the snow.
 They … Continue reading We can’t tell a “single story”